Nagendra1997/mesibo-documentation/index.md

 - **elementId** - The ID of the video element where the stream is to be displayed.
 - **onStreamCallback** - A function which will be called when the stream is created
-- **onStatusCallback** - A function which will be called when the status of a stream changes.
+- **onStatusCallback** - A function that will be called when the status of a stream changes.
 For example, if the mute status changes, or there is a change in the quality of the stream, if the participant has hung up, etc. Refer to https://api.mesibo.com/mesibo.js for the various status indicator constants.

 For example, if the ID of the HTML element where the video will be displayed is `video-stream` and we want to enable both audio and video , we can make the call as follows:
 ```javascript